Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Never settle for the crumbs of life.
+> The human mind defines things in relation to one another - without light the notion of darkness would be unintelligible.

 <!-- QUOTE_END -->